Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: approximation

-The interlayer wave-function ratio $\beta$ appearing in Eq.~(\ref{simple-DE}) explicitly shows, through Eq.~(\ref{dE-1}), that it represents the strength of interlayer chemical bonding mediated by $\gamma_3$.
-Since $iq=|q| \simeq 0$ and $|E|<|\varepsilon|$, $\beta$ and $E$ have opposite signs.
-As $\theta$ has positive response to $\delta_y$, Eq.~(\ref{simple-DE}) acquires the opposite sign to $E\delta_y$.
+The interlayer wave-function ratio $\beta_l$ appearing in Eq.~(\ref{simple-DE}) explicitly shows, through Eq.~(\ref{dE-1}), that it represents the strength of interlayer chemical bonding mediated by $\gamma_3$.
+Since $iq=|q| \simeq 0$ and $|E|<|\varepsilon|$, $\beta_l$ and $E$ have opposite signs.
+Since $\theta$ increases with increasing $\delta_y$, Eq.~(\ref{simple-DE}) acquires the opposite sign to $E\delta_y$.
 This result is consistent with Ref.~\cite{shear-theory-3} and indicates that variations in the $\gamma_3$-induced interlayer coupling are responsible for the changes in both the band-gap width and $|\lambda|$.